Overview of Assistive Technology for Families with a Visually Impaired Child

 Technology is everywhere in today’s society—from the computer you are using to visit FamilyConnect to the debit card you used at the grocery store this morning to the remote you click to change channels on your television.
 Your visually impaired child will use technology in all facets of her life.
 Sometimes it will be the everyday technology that all people use; sometimes it will be assistive technology, and sometimes the two will overlap.

 As your child grows, her technology needs will change.
 At the same time, the technology available to her will be changing as well.
 To help your child make the best use of both global and assistive technology to maximize her independence, you will need to know about these ever-changing options.
 It is important to keep in mind that there is no one single “miracle” tool.
 To achieve success in school and later in the world of work, people who are blind or visually impaired need access to a toolbox filled with a variety of tools so that they can select the appropriate tool for any given task.

 Some children may need only a few assistive technology devices, while others may benefit from using several in combination.
 The descriptions of technology on FamilyConnect are offered only to help you become familiar with the different types of assistive technology that exist, not to recommend any one product as appropriate for your child.
 To know what assistive technology tools are right for your child, you will want to consult with a teacher of students with visual impairments and other educational team members.
 If your child is already in grade school, she may benefit from an assistive technology assessment to determine what tools are appropriate to help her access information and keep up with her schoolwork.

 Some Types of Assistive Technology

-The term nonoptical devices is sometimes used to refer to the simplest tools that generally involve no lenses, computers, or electronics.
-These tools enhance a child's use of her vision.
-Examples of nonoptical aids include:
+The term non-optical device is sometimes used to refer to the simplest tool that generally involves no lenses, computers, or electronics.
+These tools enhance a child’s use of her vision.
+Examples of non-optical aids include: